microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 - At the *HDInsightClusterName* prompt, enter the name of the HDInsight Cluster you wish to create to process event data.

-- At the *ResourceGroup* prompt, enter the name of the resource group that will be used to contain the Azure SQL Database server.

 - In the Sign in to Windows Azure Powershell dialog box, provide the credentials for your Azure account.

 - Wait while the script creates the Azure resources.